czg-sci-42ver/csapp3e/asm/README.md

   - [`_IO_fwide (stdout, -1) == -1`](https://codebrowser.dev/glibc/glibc/libio/ioputs.c.html#39): see `man fwide`
     - See [this](https://learn.microsoft.com/en-us/cpp/c-runtime-library/byte-and-wide-streams?view=msvc-170),"wide-character oriented" just means something like utf, "byte oriented" just means ascii.
     - notice [here link_1](https://codebrowser.dev/glibc/glibc/libio/libio.h.html#253) not use nested macro, but use [`_IO_fwide` func](https://github1s.com/bminor/glibc/blob/glibc-2.37/libio/iofwide.c#L46)
+      - better see [bootlin](https://elixir.bootlin.com/glibc/glibc-2.29/C/ident/_IO_fwide) which tells where is prototype and function, etc.
       - ~~from the link_1, ~~
       - it controls [whether `f->_IO_write_end = f->_IO_write_ptr;`](https://github1s.com/bminor/glibc/blob/glibc-2.37/libio/fileops.c#L772-L773) which is called in `_IO_new_file_overflow` (It may be not runned by some optimization.
 See the following) <a id="overflow"></a>
         ```bash